 The expanded annual audit must be performed in conjunction with the county commission's annual audit.
 Appendix A of this guide includes an illustrative audit report.
-The First 5 Association of California provides guidance on the annual audit in its Financial Management Guide (fifth edition, 2015), available at (www.ccfc.ca.gov/pdf/about/budget_perf/First-5-Financial-Management-Guide-Fifth-Editiion-032515.pdf).
+The First 5 Association of California provides guidance on the annual audit in its Financial Management Guide (fifth edition, 2015, available on the First 5 California website at www.ccfc.ca.gov/pdf/about/budget_perf/First-5-Financial-Management-Guide-Fifth-Edition-032515.pdf).